JosephHeydorn/MakeCode-Tutorials/docs/projects/Traffic-Signal-2-Diving-Deeper.md

 ## Introduction

 This is a continuation of the Traffic Signal project.
 We are going to be creating the code for the second traffic light.
-To do so all we are going to do is add a few more blocks of code and thats it!
+To do so, all we are going to do is add a few more blocks of code and thats it!
 (If you need a hint you can simply click on the icon to the left!)

 ## Step 1